Hiking in Mount Rainier National Park with Kids

 When we first visited Seattle my jaw completely dropped at my first sighting of Mount Rainier.
 I couldn’t believe that this giant mountain, or volcano for that matter, could even exist.
 And you could see it from all over the city of Seattle.
 Then when we moved here in April 2018, we could even see Mount Rainier from the rooftop of our house.
 It was instantly added to my list of things to see and do in our new home town!
 In order to find more information about where to go, and which hikes to try, I used Mount Rainier NPS, as well as All Trails.

 I am hoping this article will be one that I continue to add to as we explore more and more of Mount Rainier National Park.
-Keep in mind we are EXTREMELY beginner level hikers with a (at this current time in 2018) 7 year old and a 3 year old.
+Keep in mind we are EXTREMELY beginner level hikers with a 7-year-old and a 3-year-old.

 Sunrise Visitor Center

 For our first trip to Mount Rainier, we chose to visit the Sunrise Visitor Center.
 My parents were in town visiting and we wanted to take our first trip to the national park with them.
 From Seattle, the trip was approximately 2.5 hours.
 It was a beautiful drive in and we loved seeing the mountain get closer and closer as we approached the park.
 The drive up to the visitor center was a fun one!
 The road zigzagged up the mountain along a cliff.
 Before we approached the visitor center, we stopped to get out at Sunrise Point.
 It was here that you got a 360-degree view of the Cascade Range, a blue/green lake, and of course Mount Rainier.